The Spin Gromov-Witten/Hurwitz correspondence for $\mathbb{P}^1$: Introduction

 We also denote by $\mc{P}$ the set of \emph{partitions}, by $\SP$ the set of \emph{strict partitions} (i.e. all parts are distinct), and by $\OP$ the set of \emph{odd partitions} (i.e. all parts are odd).
 The sets of partitions of a given integer $d$ carry a subscript $d$.
 In particular, $ \mc{P}_0 = \mc{OP}_0 = \mc{SP}_0 $ contains the empty partition.

 For any complex number $z \in \C$, we set

-For Gromov--Witten invariants, Hurwitz numbers, and moduli spaces, we use a superscript $ \bullet $ to indicate the disconnected kind, and add a subscript $ \emptyset$ to exclude degree zero components.\footnote{Note that several papers on spin Gromov--Witten theory, e.g. \cite{LP07,MP08,Lee13,LP13,Lee19}, use a superscript $ \bullet $ to denote 'disconnected without degree zero components'.} For degree $0$, these disconnected counts contain the map or cover from the empty curve to the target.
-Connected versions either do not carry a superscript, or may for clarity have a superscript $ \circ$.
+For GW invariants, Hurwitz numbers, and moduli spaces, we use a superscript $ \bullet $ to indicate the disconnected kind, and add a subscript $ \emptyset$ to exclude degree zero components.\footnote{Note that several papers on spin GW theory, e.g. \cite{LP07,MP08,Lee13,LP13,Lee20}, use a superscript $ \bullet $ to denote `disconnected without degree zero components'.} For degree $0$, these disconnected counts contain the map or cover from the empty curve to the target.
+Connected versions either do not carry a superscript or, for clarity, may have a superscript $ \circ$.